 Cloth masks have limited efficacy in preventing viral transmission compared with medical-grade masks.
 Efficacy depends on the type of material used, the number of layers, the degree of moisture in the mask, and the fitting of the mask on the face.
 In a study comparing the use of cloth masks to surgical masks in healthcare workers, the rates of all infection outcomes were highest in the cloth mask arm, with the rate of influenza-like illness statistically significantly higher in this group.
 Moisture retention, reuse of cloth masks, and poor filtration may result in increased risk of infection.

 Alcohol-based hand sanitisers

 The CDC has issued a warning about alcohol-based sanitisers containing methanol (which may be labelled as containing ethanol).
 Methanol poisoning should be considered in patients who present with relevant signs and symptoms (e.g., headache, impaired vision, nausea/vomiting, abdominal pain, loss of co-ordination, decreased level of consciousness) who report ingestion of hand sanitiser or frequent repeated topical use.
 Cases of permanent blindness and death have been reported.

 Quarantine: enforced quarantine is being used to isolate easily identifiable cohorts of people at potential risk of recent exposure.
 Despite limited evidence, a Cochrane review found quarantine to be important in reducing the number of people infected and deaths, especially when started earlier and when used in combination with other prevention and control measures.
 However, the current evidence is limited because most studies are based on mathematical modelling studies that make assumptions on important model parameters.
 The psychosocial effects of enforced quarantine may have long-lasting repercussions.

 Travellers who arrive in the UK are required to self-isolate for 10 days unless they have travelled from an exempt country.
 Travellers who have visited a country with a travel ban in the 10 days before arrival must self-isolate, along with their household, for 10 days from the day of departure from these countries.
-Public Health England: coronavirus (COVID-19) – how to self-isolate when you travel to the UK external link opens in a new window
+Public Health England: how to quarantine when you arrive in England external link opens in a new window